Hindaun: Agriculture

 The land of the area is fertile and the crop rotation is commenced by the ryots.
 The central agriculture yard is located at Kyarda village opposite to 220kv power house.
 The major crops are wheat, millet, maize, mustard, cluster bean, ground nut, gooseberry, lemon potato, gram, barley.
 The monsoon, Jagar damand canal, wells and underground water are the source of irrigation.
-The seasonal vegetables and fruits are also sown by peasants.
+The seasonal vegetables and fruits are also grown by peasants.

 Education

-The city is famous for its Industrial Training Institutes.
-There are Teacher Training Institutes.
-Almost all district topper in RBSE Exams are from Hindaun City.